Todd Youth: Playing with Danzig and Samhain

 Youth only had three months to practice and learn the Samhain and Danzig sets.
-Although not an original member of Samhain, fans welcomed him to the lineup, some even mistaking him for Damien.
-The band AFI had toured with Samhain during 1999, and their frontman Davey Havok was a longtime fan, so in 2000 Youth, along with Samhain members London May and Steve Zing masterminded horror punk band Son of Sam.
+The band AFI had toured with Samhain during 1999, and their frontman Davey Havok was a longtime fan, so in 2000 Youth masterminded horror punk band Son of Sam.

 This featured Davey Havok on vocals and on their album Songs from the Earth with guest appearances from Glenn Danzig.

 With Danzig, Youth recorded the studio album, I Luciferi, released in 2002, which featured Glenn Danzig, Howie Pyro and future Queens of the Stone Age drummer Joey Castillo.
 Todd's guitar work was also included on the live album, Live on the Black Hand Side, released in 2001 and the compilation record, The Lost Tracks of Danzig, released in 2007.
 Youth left the group in 2003 but kept in contact with Glenn Danzig through the years.
 He rejoined Danzig in 2007 for the Halloween Tour.
 He left Danzig again, to join Glen Campbell's band.
-Youth stated that his father, who also was a musician, was overjoyed to hear about his opportunity with Campbell, which he considered to be Todd's big break in the music business.